-This Manx-born man was literally awarded America’s highest honor by Abraham Lincoln for his service in the literal war against slavery.
-We should honor his service – and educate our children that their predecessors served nobly in the battle against human slavery.
+This Manx-born man was literally awarded America’s highest honour by Abraham Lincoln for his service in the literal war against slavery.
+We should honour his service – and educate our children that their predecessors served nobly in the battle against human slavery.

 William Garrett should be a Manx-American hero.
 Let us celebrate his service and educate our children about his heroism.